Donna Kelce

-Donna Kelce (née Blalock) is an American former banker and the mother of National Football League players Jason Kelce and Travis Kelce.
-In addition to raising two professional athletes, she has been involved in charitable initiatives and appeared in media roles, including acting in Hallmark Channel films and being named one of Glamour's women of the year in 2024.
+Donna Kelce (née Blalock; born October 9, 1952) is an American former bank executive.
+Her sons are National Football League players Jason Kelce and Travis Kelce.
+In addition to raising them, she has been involved in charitable initiatives and appeared in media roles, including acting in Hallmark Channel films and being named one of Glamour's women of the year in 2024.

 Early life and education

-Donna Kelce (née Blalock) was born and raised in Cleveland.
-Her mother Ina Marie Petranek's maternal grandparents, George Stajduhar and Mary Jurkovich, emigrated to the United States from Croatia.
+Donna Kelce (née Blalock) was born on October 9, 1952, and raised in Cleveland.
+Her mother Marie Petranek's maternal grandparents, George Stajduhar and Mary Jurkovich, emigrated to the United States from Croatia.
+However, Donna's grandfather Frank Petranck, who was her mother's father, was born to Czech immigrants.
+Donna's paternal grandmother Helen Henrietta Sadlowski was born to Polish immigrants.
 Kelce was raised in a small house downtown with her grandparents living in the upstairs.

-At the age of 12, her mother died.
+When Donna was 12, her mother died.
 The family, which included her father Donald Roy Blalock and younger brother Don, relocated from Cleveland to Moreland Hills, Ohio.
 Her father later remarried a woman named Mary, who played a key role in Kelce's upbringing.
 Kelce credited Mary with helping her and her brother maintain stability during their formative years.
 She remained an influential figure in Kelce's life until her death in 2023.

 Although her father opposed women participating in sports, Kelce pursued track and field with the support of her stepmother.
 During high school, she competed in the Junior Olympics, where she competed in track and field events.
 Kelce became the first in her family to graduate from college, earning a degree in radio and television from Ohio University.
 She completed an M.B.A. at Baldwin Wallace University.